Pediatric Feeding-The Big Picture -2 Day

 M.A.
 CCC-SLP

-Jennifer Meyer, M.A.
-CCC-SLP has over 20 years experience specializing in pediatric oral motor, speech, and feeding disorders.
-She is a popular national speaker and has received exceptional ratings for her courses.
-Jennifer has worked in many Neonatal Intensive Care Units, developed an outpatient hospital-based feeding program and served as an Oral Motor/ Feeding Consultant for Early Childhood Intervention Programs.
-In her role as Assistant Clinical Professor at Texas Woman’s University she taught Neurology, Language Development, and Dysphagia courses both on campus and online.
-She developed and served as the Clinical Coordinator of the Center for Assisting Families with Feeding and Eating (CAFFE).
-She is currently consulting with several Home Health companies in the Dallas-Ft., Worth area, including mentoring more than 150 therapists and assisting in the development of a High-Risk Infant program.
+She has 35 years experience specializing in pediatric feeding disorders, working in Neonatal Intensive Care Units, developing inpatient dysphagia, neonatal and outpatient hospital-based feeding programs, Early Childhood Intervention programs, and serving as Assistant Clinical Professor at Texas Woman’s University and the developer and Clinical Coordinator of the Center for Assisting Families with Feeding and Eating (CAFFE).
+She has served as a paid consultant to Home Health companies in the Dallas-Ft., Worth area, including mentoring more than 150 therapists and assisting in the development of home-based High-Risk Infant programs.
+Through her private practice, Feeding and Dysphagia Resources, she continues to provide consultation and program development for dysphagia services in a wide variety of settings.

 Financial Disclosures: Jennifer receives royalties from CIAO Seminars for the sale of this course.